Graduates are on the search for employment: Here’s how you can attract them to your business

 Let’s take a look at a few ways Human Resource teams and their recruitment experts can provide a compelling and attractive working environment for new college graduates.

 Every company has its own unique culture and brand image.
-And while not every organization will be the next Google of the world – with a freely casual dress code, gourmet meals and napping areas – your organization should look to create its own culture, and leverage it as a way to attract new employees.
+And while not every organization will be the next Google – with a casual dress code, gourmet meals and napping areas – your organization should look to create its own culture, and leverage it as a way to attract new employees.

 Gallup researchers found that one-third of young professionals view company culture as an important aspect in employment, but businesses must do more to help workers connect with their organization’s mission and culture.